Nicole Smith’s practice focus is a combination of work for personal injury law clients, and for BC employers related to

-Nicole practices primarily in the area of personal injury law.
-The majority of Nicole’s clients have been involved in accidents, (vehicle or otherwise), that have left them with significant and long-lasting injuries.
-She also represents injured people in disputes with their long-term disability providers, and she is experienced in commercial and civil litigation.
+Nicole’s personal injury clients have been involved in accidents (vehicle or otherwise) that have left them with significant and long-lasting injuries.
+She also represents injured people in disputes with long-term disability insurance providers, and she is experienced in commercial and civil litigation.
 She has represented hundreds of people throughout all of BC.

-Where possible, Nicole will reach solutions for clients through negotiation or mediation; however, she enjoys going to court and will proceed to trial if going to court to resolve a dispute is in a client’s best interests.
+Where possible, Nicole will work to reach solutions for clients through negotiation or mediation; however, she is an experienced trial lawyer who will not hesitate to proceed to trial if going to court to resolve a dispute is in a client’s best interests.
 She has successfully represented clients in all levels of court in British Columbia.

-Prior to entering law school, Nicole worked in radio as a morning show co-host and newscaster, a reporter and as creative director (writing commercials).
-She also owned and operated her own clothing store.
+Before law school, Nicole worked in radio as an on-air personality, a reporter, and a creative director.
+She also previously owned and operated her own clothing store.

 Cases of Note